Please

 a man deliberately seeks happiness, his capabilities as a worker are

 soon exhausted.
-For soon he “settles down in life” ;
+For soon he “settles down in life” ; the precious gift of

-the precious gift of wonder slowly fades away, and his happiness ceases to be
+wonder slowly fades away, and his happiness ceases to be dynamic.
+Self-centred,

-give.
-But the Path to Bliss is by work, and if he is to go ever on, he must fit
+he calls on the universe to give.
+But the Path to Bliss is by work, and if he

-himself for a larger work than has so far fallen to his share.
-He must
+is to go ever on, he must fit himself for a larger work than has so far

-enter on the next stage, but for that he must change utterly.
-Hither-to he has
+fallen to his share.
+He must enter on the next stage, but for that he must

-measured men and things by the standard of his little self; henceforth the
+change utterly.
+Hither-to he has measured men and things by the standard of his

-Great Self must be his measure.
-He must break the sway of himself, and realize
+little self; henceforth the Great Self must be his measure.
+He must break the

-that evermore what is important in life is not he, nor his happiness, but a
+sway of himself, and realize that evermore what is important in life is not he,

-Work.
-Before this realization can begin, there must be a conversion.
+nor his happiness, but a Work.
+Before this realization can begin, there must be

 CONVERSION

-In many ways are men converted from the interests of the little
+In many ways are men converted from the interests of the little self to

-it may, they must co-operate with that Will.
+may, they must co-operate with that Will.
 A few there are to whom comes some

 mysterious experience from the hidden side of things, and life speaks to them a

 transforming message.
-Out of the invisible comes a “Saul, Saul, why persecutest thou Me?” and a
+Out of the invisible comes a “Saul, Saul, why persecutest

-persecutor of Christians is changed into an Apostle of Christ.
-Manifold are the
+thou Me?” and a persecutor of Christians is changed into an Apostle of Christ.

-ways of conversion, the same in all lands and in all faiths.
-One factor is common : the old personality is disintegrated, and a new one
+One factor is common : the old personality is disintegrated, and a new one is

-is reintegrated in the service of a Work.
+reintegrated in the service of a Work.

-When, through conversion, the new personality is ready for a larger work, the tools
+When, through conversion, the new personality is ready for a larger work, the

-lives, for we reap as we have sown.
+many lives, for we reap as we have sown.
 When the worker is ready, swift is Nature’s

 response to free him from the burden of his past, in order that he may be fit